 - a) Zener breakdown.
 The Zener breakdown takes place in the junctions which are heavily doped( having narrow depletion layers).
 When breakdown voltage is applied, a very strong electric field appears across narrow depletion layer which break the bonds & electron-hole pairs are generated.
 A small further increase in reverse voltage produces large number of current carriers which suddenly increase the reverse current - b) Avalanche breakdown.
-The avalanche breakdown takes place in the junctions which are lightly doped( having wide depletion layers) and the electric field across the junction is not so strong to produce zener breakdown.
-Even at room temperature some minority carriers are produce in depletion layer with reverse bias , the electrons move towards positive terminal of battery.
-At large reverse voltage, they gain enough kinetic energy to free the valence electron from semiconductor atoms.
-The newly liberated electrons in turn free other valence electrons.
-In this way process leads to anavalanche (flood) of carriers and consequently a very low reverse resistance.
+The avalanche breakdown takes place in the junctions which are lightly doped( having wide depletion layers) .when the reverse bias voltage is increased, the accelerated free electrons collide with the semiconductor atoms in the depletion region.. due to the collision with valence electrons , covalent bonds are broken and electron-hole pair are generated.
+In this way process leads to avalanche (flood) of carriers and consequently a very low reverse resistance.
 So pn junction conduct very large reverse current.